Sanshy99/skills-github-pages/index.md

 ---
-title: Welcome to my blog!
-this blog is dedicated to Guinea pigs site is called myguniea.com
+title: Welcome to blog dedicated to Guinea pigs
 ---